Our Commitment to Racial Justice

 Leading by example, we aspire to make diversity, equity and inclusion core values and are committed to approaching our work with a DEI lens.

 Lake County is home to many diverse and dynamic communities.
 We believe this diversity makes us a stronger and more resilient county.
 However, Lake County is also home to many stark and deeply inequitable disparities among our neighbors and communities.
 Since our inception, we have been committed to investing in communities of color.
 Yet, we recognize more intentional and strategic action is required.
-We understand the only way to work towards rectifying hundreds of years of slavery, segregation and policy that has enabled systemic racism, is by forging deep relationships with communities of color to build trust and inform our priorities, creating opportunities for meaningful and long-term investment and building pathways for diverse leadership.
+We understand the only way to work towards rectifying hundreds of years of slavery, segregation, culture and policy that has enabled systemic racism, is by forging deep relationships with communities of color to build trust and inform our priorities, creating opportunities for meaningful and long-term investment and building pathways for diverse leadership.
 We are dedicated to the mission of intentional, equitable investment in Lake County and commit to bringing this conversation to the forefront with our fellow funders, partners and neighbors.
 This is our plan to move that work forward:

 While we continue to serve a variety of communities in Lake County through our community investment and leadership strategy, we see a tremendous need for intentional investment, education and strategy to foster racial equity.
-In Lake County (and across the U.S.), race and ethnicity are determinants for several social disparities.
+In Lake County (and across the U.S.), race and ethnicity are indicators for several social disparities.
 In Lake County, the disparities between neighboring cities are stark and deeply inequitable.
 The COVID-19 crisis only magnified these inequities that have plagued our county for generations.

 • The average life expectancy of residents in North Chicago is 14 years less than Lake Forest, two communities less than 5 miles apart.
 The Lake County Health Department, 2019